Dash-Industry-Forum/Events/event.bs.md

   </td>
  </tr>
 </table>
-  <figcaption>MPD Event elements</figcaption>
+  <figcaption>Table 2: MPD Event elements</figcaption>
 </figure>

-As is shown in Figure 5, each MPD Event has three associated timing parameters along the media timeline:
+As is shown in Figure 3, each MPD Event has three associated timing parameters along the media timeline:

 1. The PeriodStart Time (<var>RT</var>) of the Period element containing the EventStream element.